unfoldingWord/unfoldingWord.github.io-old/pages/about/ietf.md

 These are examples of language tags:

-  -  `hi`: Hindi language,
+  -  `hi`: Hindi language
-  -  `en-AU`: English language, as written and spoken in Australia,
+  -  `en-AU`: English language, as written and spoken in Australia
-  -  `az-Latn-IR`: Azeri language, written in the Latin script, as used in Iran.
+  -  `az-Latn-IR`: Azeri language, written in the Latin script, as used in Iran
   -  `ttt-x-ismai`: Tat language, Ismaili variant (not yet in official registry)

 IETF language tags are used in many protocols, including **HTTP** (the browser can indicate the user's language preference to the server, the server can indicate to the browser the language and script in which the content is served) and **XML** (through the xml:lang attribute).